• Skip to primary navigation

 • Preheat the oven to 325°.

-• In a large oven safe pot (with a lid), like a dutch oven, over medium heat on the stove top heat the vegetable oil.
+• In a large oven safe pot (with a lid), like a Dutch oven, over medium heat on the stove top heat the vegetable oil.

-Working in batches, brown all the beef pieces in the oil (on two sides each).
+• Working in batches, brown all the beef pieces in the oil (on two sides each).

 • In a blender or food processor add the garlic cloves, cumin, oregano, smoked paprika, onion powder, chipotles in adobo, lime juice, and vinegar.
 Process until it is a smooth paste.

-Note: if you need to add a little of the beef broth so it will process smooth, go ahead and do that!
+Pro Tip: if you need to add a little of the beef broth so it will process smooth, go ahead and do that!

 • Nestle the cut onions and bay leaves around the beef.
 Pour the beef broth around the beef, careful not to pour it over the beef, removing the chile paste.